Why Move to Sydney or NSW, Australia, from the UK? Here’s 28 Reasons to Get You Started…

 For more information check out our guide on choosing and starting school in Australia.

 17. Sydney Boasts World-Class Sports Stadiums and Facilities

-Sydney’s dedication to sports has a long history and that’s reflected in high quality facilities such as Stadium Australia and the Sydney Cricket Ground.
-There are outstanding sports facilities across the board so semi-pros, keen amateurs or those who just want to keep fit are all sure to be impressed with what’s on offer.
+Sydney’s dedication to sports has a long history, reflected in high-quality facilities such as Stadium Australia and the Sydney Cricket Ground.
+There are outstanding sports facilities across the board so semi-pros, keen amateurs or those who just want to keep fit are sure to be impressed with what’s on offer.